-KARPAGAM ACADEMY OF HIGHER EDUCATION Class: III B.Com Course code: 16 CMU 603A Personnal Selling and Salesmanship UNIT V 56 Promising a buyer that your own company will buy from them if you get the dea Pointing out that a competitor has unethical salespeople cost from a price Being truthful about competitors and focusing on your own solutions Being truthful about competitors and focusing on your own solutions 57 The best approach a sales manager can take when an account is re- Make sure any current deals are turned over immediately to the new salesperson Meet with the current account salesperson to discuss the transition, determine if switch will cause a short term loss of revenue, and offer to adjust accordingly Meet with the current account salesperson to discuss the transition, determine if switch will cause a short term loss of revenue, and offer to adjust accordingly 58 A common way for a salesperson to exhibit unethical behaviour is to Blow the whistle on a Ask a sales manager for advice on dealing with a pushy customer Booking a doctor's appointment during work hours Record a sales order before the deal is completely signed off 59 The sales team wants to increase their sales margins.
+KARPAGAM ACADEMY OF HIGHER EDUCATION Class: III B.Com (Class: III B.Com Course code: 171CMU 603A Personal Selling and Salesmanship UNIT [V 56 This is good example of ethical behaviour by a salesperson: Promising a buyer that your own company will buy from them if you get the deal Pointing out that a competitor has unethical salespeople Omitting the mandatory shipping cost from a price quote Being truthful about competitors and focusing on your own solutions Being truthful about competitors and focusing on your own solutions 57 The best approach a sales manager can take when an account is re- classified a "house account" to avoid unethical behaviour: Make sure any current deals are turned over immediately to the new salesperson Encourage the current salesperson to quickly close any outstanding deals any way they can Meet with the current account salesperson to discuss the transition, determine if switch will cause a short term loss of revenue, and offer to adjust accordingly Meet with the current account salesperson to discuss the transition, determine if switch will cause a short term loss of revenue, and offer to adjust accordingly 58 to Blow the whistle on a co-worker cheating on expenses Record a sales order before the deal is completely signed off Ask a sales manager for advice on dealing with a pushy customer Booking a doctor's appointment during work hours Record a sales order before the deal is completely signed off 59 The sales team wants to increase their sales margins.
 They approach some competitors to set prices higher than they should be.
 This is called: Price discrimination Price fixing Price dumping Pyramid selling Price fixing 60 A salesperson is pressuring a retail distributor to purchase another of their company's product and they make this a condition of getting the product requested.
 This unethical practice is called: Refusal to deal Referral selling Tied selling Misleading selling Tied selling